jackmaden/philosophybreak/src/pages/articles/hannah-arendt-on-standing-up-to-the-banality-of-evil/index.md

 ---
 title: "Hannah Arendt On Standing Up to the Banality of Evil"
-description: "For 20th-century German philosopher Hannah Arendt, most evil acts are not demonic — they are largely thoughtless.
-This article discusses why the trial of Nazi war criminal Adolf Eichmann caused her theory to emerge."
+description: "For 20th-century German philosopher Hannah Arendt, most evil is committed by people who never make up their minds to be good or evil."
 image: "./arendtevil.jpg"
 imageAlt: "sheep"
 tags: ["Hannah Arendt", "Morality"]